raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 If a client receives a Keepalive request message with a nonzero MESSAGE ID then this is a fatal error and the client MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

+The Keepalive TLV is not used as an Additional TLV.

 It is not required that the Keepalive TLV be used in every DSO Session.
 While many DNS Stateful operations